youngathpark1/Music-Genre-Classification-Capstone-Project/.ipynb_checkpoints/README-checkpoint.md

 ### Feature Extraction
 Feature Extraction is a process of computing a compact numerical representation that can be used to characterize a segment of audio.
 For the purpose of this project, it is sufficient to note that the features basically represent the timbral texture, rhytmic features, and pitch content of any particular music audio sample.

-Since the GTZAN Genre Collection dataset contains actual music audio samples, I had to perform my own feature extraction using a Python module called Librosa which is suitable for music/audio analysis and has feature extraction capabilities.
+Since the GTZAN Genre Collection dataset contains actual music audio samples, I had to perform my own feature extraction using a Python library called Librosa which is suitable for music/audio analysis and has feature extraction capabilities.

 - - -
 ### Data Dictionary